bkoelman/CSharpGuidelinesAnalyzer/README.md

 To apply the custom ruleset to the entire solution, move the .ruleset file next to your .sln file and browse to it on the CodeAnalysis tab for each project.

+## Performance

+If you run these analyzers on a large codebase and are concerned about performance, consider disabling AV1568 and AV1739.
+These two are by far the most resource-intensive.

 ## Contribute!

 The analyzers in this project benefit a lot from testing on various codebases.
 Some of the best ways to contribute are to try things out, file bugs, and join in design conversations.